ev2900/Opentelemetry_Tracing_Python/README.md

-# Opentelemetry_Python
+# Opentelemetry Logging via.
+Python

-Work in progress - Example implementing Opentelemetry via.
-Python.
-Visualize spans and traces via.
-Jaeger
+This repository has examples implementing Opentelemetry